|An aspiration for London|

 The junction in Assen featured in this blog post, a rare surviving relic of older design, is to be replaced and updated in the next few months.

 Very sad update 13 November 2013

-This junction in London has claimed another life.
+This junction in London was changed in the way that the city said it would and since that time it has claimed another life.
 There is a protest ride tonight (but note that London Cycling Campaign's suggested fix is very far from what is really needed).
 Before London can become a truly safe place to cycle it has to do a lot more than fix just one junction.